callsmusic/callsmusic2/README.md

-# SU Music Player — The first open-source PyTgCalls based Pyrogram bot to play music in voice chats
+# Voice Chat Music bot is a bot to play music in voice chats

 ## Note